-The festival of Holi is incomplete without my Best Gujiya Recipe that’s been passed on from generation to generation.
+The festival of Holi is incomplete without my Best Gujiya Recipe that’s been passed on from generation to generation and my version talks about making them Fried, Baked or Air Fryer version (as per your choice).

 It’s one of those traditional Indian dessert recipes that made with lots of love and patience – Yes, patience is the key factor.

 We have been making the fried version of this recipe ever since I could remember anything about cooking or making food.

 But as time changes and so does our health need or other circumstances hence I came up with these baked and now air fryer gujiya versions which to my surprise my parents love and enjoy the most.

-The baked version definitely gets done quickly and you can, of course, have more than 2-3 …. seriously you thought I would say 1-2 😉
+The baked/fryer version definitely gets done quickly and you can, of course, have more than 2-3 …. seriously you thought I would say 1-2 😉

 I still remember when my grandmom used to visit us, we used to have tons of relatives/family friends come to our place and learn traditional Indian dish or two from her.